 Midnight Run’s "Miles for Meals" Run/Walk is a "fun run" that serves as the primary fundraiser for the Midnight Run Program.
 Midnight Run relies on this Family Weekend event because it receives no university funds to support the meals provided to guests at Noon Run site.
 Noon Run serves soup and sandwiches to neighborhood guests 6 days a week during the academic year.• Volunteer for Project Homeless Connect: Milwaukee

 Project Homeless Connect is a national movement that focuses on ending homelessness.
 The Homeless Connect model has a proven track record of success in several cities nationwide.
-Project Homeless Connect: Milwaukee is a one-day, one-stop annual event where homeless people can come to access the multiple services and resources they need, all under one roof.• Make a video for REEL Poverty
+Project Homeless Connect: Milwaukee is a one-day, one-stop annual event where homeless people can come to access the multiple services and resources they need, all under one roof.
+This year takes place annually in Marquette University's Alumni Memorial Union on the Thursday of Fall Break.• Make a video for REEL Poverty

 REEL Poverty is a student film (DVDs actually) festival that takes place in April each year.
 Students are encouraged to create a short video (5-10 minutes) on the issues of poverty in Milwaukee which will be shown at our Reel Poverty Film Festival.• “Like” Midnight Run on Facebook